 About Dr Leah Williams

-While working as a clinical teaching fellow, I studied towards a master's in Medical Education and graduated with Distinction in 2023.
-This research, alongside my interests in simulation and clinical reasoning, prompted my transition into the University's School of Medicine as the Phase 1 Simulation Lead and OSCE Co-Lead.
+While working as a Clinical Teaching Fellow, I studied towards a master's in Medical Education and graduated with Distinction in 2023.
+This research, alongside my interests in simulation and clinical reasoning, prompted me to take up the position of Phase 1 Simulation Lead and OSCE Co-Lead at the University of Sunderland School of Medicine.
 In this role, I work closely with the assessments team to deliver a suite of clinical assessments for our first and second-year medical students.
 I am also responsible for designing a delivering a novel curriculum of early years simulation experience to help our students prepare for clinical practice.

 Qualifications: